AljoschaMeyer/chainable-command/readme.md

 ## Overview

-This is a low-level implementation.
-For more convenient usage, see TODO.
+This is a low-level implementation of a command class which communicates with other commands via streams.

 ### General
 This module exports a `CommandInstance` class.
 A CommandInstance represents a command in a command chain.
 It communicates via three streams: A writable `stdin`, a readable `stdout` and a readable `stderr`.
 In a typical usecase, the `stdout` of a CommandInstance would be piped into the `stdin` of the next command instance.